Creating Your Life And The New World

 The process of creation

 Creation starts in the invisible energy field, the spiritual world, and manifests in the physical world.
 And in tern, by creating in the physical world, we transcend to the spiritual world.
 The physical and the spiritual are not opposed to each other.
-They are the two sides, or levels, of the one Universe.
+According to Virtual Rush Psychic Readings, they are the two sides, or levels, of the one Universe.

 This is the essence of the Law of Attraction.
 We create as we think, feel, and believe.
 The Law of Attraction is there so we can learn from our own creation.
 (If things happen randomly, we can’t learn, right?)
 Whether you are aware of your creative power or not, you are creating anyway.